phil-curran/capstone-backend/README.md

 # <p align="center">trakr - backend</p>

-A full-stack app that helps you keep track of important habits and tasks.
+A full-stack MERN app that helps you keep track of important habits and tasks.

 ## Table of Contents